 Call for Nominations for the CEA Commission

-The Commission on English Language Program Accreditation (CEA) solicits nominations for commissioners to serve on the Commission January 2017 through December 2019.
-The Nominating Committee will be identifying four new Commissioners to begin terms in January 2017.
+The Commission on English Language Program Accreditation (CEA) solicits nominations for commissioners to serve on the Commission January 2018 through December 2020.
+The Nominating Committee will be identifying three new Commissioners to begin terms in January 2018.

 Qualifications of commissioners

 Elected CEA commissioners are identified on the basis of their professional experience and integrity.
 They have experience, training, and interest in English language programs and institutions, as well as in program evaluation.
 They have strong leadership ability, a commitment to quality English language education for international students, and an understanding that their role is to ensure CEA’s standing as a respected, impartial, specialized accreditor and well-governed non-profit organization.

 Commissioners understand the function of English language programs and institutions within the broader context of postsecondary education and international education.
 Commissioners are:

 - academically qualified, having earned graduate degrees in disciplines related to language instruction and educational administration;

 - knowledgeable professionals who have gained the respect of their peers through their involvement in professional activities;